mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 abdomen (liver, kidneys, spleen, pancreas...).

 ----
-In this project, we implemented different models for medical image segmentation using pytorch,
+In this project, we implemented different models for medical image segmentation using pytorch, this repository hosts the code for the following Networks :
+1 - U-Net
+2 - Segmenter
+3 - Medical Transfomer

 The work was supervised by Mr Conze and Mr Jaouen.